dillonkearns/elm-pages/examples/docs/content/docs/02-getting-started.md

 ## CLI commands

 - `elm-pages dev` - Start the `elm-pages` dev server
-- `elm-pages run AddRoute Slide.Number_` Generate scaffolding for a new Page Module
+- `elm-pages run AddRoute Slide.Number_` Generate scaffolding for a new Page Module (learn about running scripts and modifying the scaffolding script in the [Scaffolding](/docs/elm-pages-scripts) section)
 - `elm-pages build` - generate a full production build in the `dist/` folder.
 You'll often want to use a CDN service like [Netlify](http://netlify.com/) or [Vercel](https://vercel.com/) to deploy these generated static files

 ## The dev server